 In other articles we will show how you can use these tools to count, sum, average etc cells based on their colours in the quickest possible way without VBA.

-The Data Filter and colours
+The Data Filter and colours (with youTube)

 The Data Filter can filter cells based on colours.
 As shown below, when the data filter is on, you can click on the relevant columns dropdown and choose to filter by colours.